Key Points

 When your eyes don’t feel good, you just want relief.

 Warm compresses, when used correctly, are an effective and easy eye treatment to help alleviate symptoms from common eye conditions.
-They are also a fantastic tool to use as part of a daily eyelid hygiene regimen, along with eyelid wipes in the morning and cold compresses throughout the day.
+They’re also a fantastic tool to use as part of your daily eyelid hygiene regimen, along with eyelid wipes in the morning and cold compresses throughout the day.

 All Rounder